INL/BlackLab/site/docs/guide/who-uses-blacklab.md

 - [Lexion AI](https://www.lexion.ai/), who develop a contract management system.
 Lexion has an interestingly different use case from INT, with high query volume on many smaller indexes.
 We are grateful for their valuable contributions to the project.
 - [In Search of the Drowned](https://lts.fortunoff.library.yale.edu/): Testimonies and Testimonial Fragments of the Holocaust, edited and built by Gabor M. Toth in collaboration with the Yale Digital Humanities Laboratory.
 - [OpenSonar](http://opensonar.ivdnt.org), a Dutch corpus, by the University of Tilburg in collaboration with the Dutch Language Institute.
 The look and feel of [our corpus frontend](https://github.com/INL/corpus-frontend) was developed as part of this collaboration as well, for which we'd like to thank Martin Reynaert and Matje van de Camp.
+- [Frisian Corpora](https://frisian.eu/frisian-corpora/), Frisian corpora ranging from runes to modern Frisian, mostly unrestricted material, Mid Frisian contains detailed linguistic annotations.
+Eduard Drenth of the [Fryske Akademy](http://fryske-akademy.nl/) has made some valuable contributions as well, such as the option to use the Saxon parser.
 - [Cosycat](https://github.com/emanjavacas/cosycat/), corpus query and annotation interface used for the [Mind-Bending Grammars project](https://www.uantwerpen.be/en/projects/mind-bending-grammars/), University of Antwerp.
 - [IKE](https://github.com/allenai/ike), a knowledge extraction tool, developed at the Allen Institute for Artificial Intelligence.
 Allen AI has made very useful contributions as well, improving performance and fixing bugs.
 - [VIVA Korpusportaal](https://viva-afrikaans.org/portale/produkte-korpus/access-to-korpusportaal), Virtuele Instituut Vir Afrikaans (South Africa)